Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - *Priority map*: a map slowing locations where attention should be directed based on stimulus salience and cognitive input.
 ![Figure 21.21](figure21-21.png)
 - If it is true that consciousness is based on standard physical principles, a logical inference is that it should one day be possible to construct a conscious machine.
-- Is awareness and consciousness different?
-Studies conflict on a result.
+- Are awareness and consciousness different?
+Studies conflict on an answer.

 ## Chapter 22: Mental Illness

 - *Neurology*: a branch of medicine that deals with nervous system disorders.
 - *Psychiatry*: a branch of medicine that deals with mind or psyche disorders.
-- There’s hope that neurons will solve the riddles of mental illness.
+- There’s hope that by studying neurons, we will solve the riddles of mental illness.
 - This chapter discusses the following psychiatric disorders
-    - *Anxiety disorders*: an inappropriate expression of fear
+    - *Anxiety disorders*: an inappropriate expression of fear.
-    - *Affective disorders*: disorders of mood
+    - *Affective disorders*: disorders of mood.
-    - Schizophrenia
+    - *Schizophrenia*: a loss of contact with reality and a disruption of thought, perception, mood, and movement.
 - Nearly all drugs that stimulate GABA (inhibitory neurotransmitter) reduce anxiety.
 - Nearly all antidepressant drugs take several weeks to have an effect even though they have an almost immediate effect on transmission at the synapse.
 - General results from all of these mental illness treatments is that
     - Most treatments are found by chance.
     - Most drugs seem to cause the nervous system to change in a way that adapts to the drug.
     - We don’t know why the drugs work.
-- *Schizophrenia*: a loss of contact with reality and a disruption of thought, perception, mood, and movement.
 - The risk of developing schizophrenia increases with the number of shared genes suggesting a genetic basis for the disease.
 - The answer to why drugs work for treating mental illnesses lies in the adaptive changes that occur in the brain in response to the treatment.